bheni/sql4json/README.md

 \* If SQL is not specified on the command line, an interactive session will begin where you will be prompted to provide SQL queries.
-Multiple queries can be run on the same data set until "quit" or "exit" is enterred
+Multiple queries can be run on the same data set until "quit" or "exit" is entered

 options:<br>
 --help             - Prints help message<br>